Cuprate/old_book/src/monero/database/macros.md

   T t_copy;
 };
 ```
-This function permit to copy any type that implement this template into a `MDB_val` struct.
+This function allows you to copy any type that implements this template into a `MDB_val` struct.